 Played by Allan Arbus.
 A psychiatrist assigned to the 121st EVAC Hospital in Seoul, he frequently visits the 4077 to assist on difficult cases... and to get in on the occasional poker game.

-Deadpan Snarker: Not all the time, but when he's in the mood he can more than hold his own with Hawkeye and company.
+- Deadpan Snarker: Not all the time, but when he's in the mood he can more than hold his own with Hawkeye and company.
 For instance, on being confronted with Klinger in his first appearance, he loses it a little:"You got me up here to ask about him?
 About that?...
 All the way from Seoul, to ask me what?
 Whether he needs a girdle under that?
 Whether his seams are straight?"

 - Sudden Name Change: Freedman's first name is given as "Milton" in his initial appearance.
 (Perhaps the change was made so viewers wouldn't confuse him with the economist Milton Friedman?)

 - There Are No Therapists: Thanks to him, averted.
 Though he mentions at least once that he could use a therapist sometimes.

 RosieThe owner of a small bar situated just outside the 4077, she provided a refuge for many of its personnel away from the routine of the camp.

 Lt.
 Col. Donald Penobscott

 - Blue Blood: Apparently.
 Which doesn't stop him from being a tightfisted cheapo.